My Dashboard

 • What happens if I don’t meet my fundraising commitment?

 We know that $500-$750 seems like a lot of money.
 And while we have seen that the vast majority of student Riders are able to meet these commitments, we don’t want BellRinger to be a stressful experience for you.
-So for student Riders that don’t meet their fundraising commitments, they are just de-registered to Ride.
+So for student Riders that don’t meet their fundraising commitments, they are just de-registered from the Ride.
 That’s it.
 There’s no personal risk to you for giving this a shot.
 But we think you’ll be surprised at what you’re able to accomplish.

 • What if I don't have a bike?